A Window in Time (Part 2): To Lyon

 After changing trains several times led through the maze by the savvy Michel, they emerged at the Louvre station, not to brave the pressing crowds of the museum itself, but to begin their day of wandering in sight of the old palace at the Tuilleries.

-They walked through the gardens, seeing each familiar sight with total freshness as if its very nature had opened itself for their detailed examination and contemplation.
+They walked through the gardens, seeing each familiar sight with total freshness as if its very nature had opened itself for detailed examination and entranced contemplation.
 People passed and left their impressions.
 The play of the children around the fountains took on its proper meaning.
 They were exhalted.

 As the day began to turn to afternoon, they sat in a café with glasses of wine in front of them, mostly unconsumed, speaking to each other occasionally in the flow of all the magic unfolding in front of them in the street.
 There were mountebanks and fire eaters, street dancers and singers, but the people themselves were the most extraordinary sight.
 It seemed somehow that a festival of human oddities had begun, with families of giants and midgets, people with facial deformities, the enormously fat and enormously skinny, all gay and splendid in their holiday attire.

 They were eventually pulled back through the doors to wander the grounds.
-There they walked on the grass and stone grass under the stupendous stone arches of the flying buttresses.
+They walked on the grass and sidewalks under the stupendous stone arches of the flying buttresses.
 Between the cathedral walls and the river, they became lost together in some zone of wizardry.
 The air was beginning to scintillate with the colors of the sparklers that passer-bys held and spun in circles with their arms.
 Fireworks seemed to be coming from everywhere in the sky, sending sparks of light throughout the atmosphere, hovering around people and buildings, swooping like galaxies here and there.
 Time passed.
 Wonderful beings went by, singing.

 In the midst of it, someone made a decision to climb the tower to see the gargoyles.
 Somehow directions were sought, money was exchanged and tickets bought.
 They climbed the long stairs of the north tower to the top to look out over the river and the city and commune with the gargoyles.
 What creatures they were.
 Some seemed to have flown tremendous distances in their travels and to have gained enormous wisdom.
 That afternoon, the three friends stood with them and heard many stories as they rested their heads against their stone wings.